-- 1. Truancy Failure to go to school when sent by the parent or illegally detained from school by the parent will be considered in excessive absence totals and also referred to the administration for action via the Disciplinary Code and possible legal action by the Administration. - 2.
-Class Cutting Cuts will be counted per individual class in the unexcused/excessive absences totals per quarter and also referred to the administration for action via the Disciplinary Code.
-Class cuts cannot be made-up in Saturday School, - 3.
-Unexcused lateness to class beyond ten (10) minutes is considered an unexcused absence from that class.
+1. Truancy - Failure to go to school when sent by the parent or illegally detained from school by the parent will be considered in excessive absence totals and also referred to the administration for action via the Disciplinary Code and possible legal action by the Administration.

+2. Class Cutting - Cuts will be counted per individual class in the unexcused/excessive absences totals per quarter and also referred to the administration for action via the Disciplinary Code.

+Class cuts cannot be made-up in Saturday School.